mdelcarlo/es-future/ES6/01-let-keyword/index.md

 Let is a variable block-scoped binding construct. `let` is the new `var`.

 A long-standing gotcha with JavaScript is how var works.
-If I have this bookTitle assigned to 5, and I have this bookTitle assigned to The fountainhed'', you'd probably think, "This one's inside of a block so it should have no impact on what this bookTitle does up here."
+If I have this bookTitle assigned to Anthem, and I have this bookTitle assigned to The fountainhed'', you'd probably think, "This one's inside of a block so it should have no impact on what this bookTitle does up here."
 But if I run this, you'll actually see that that isn't the case.
 The fountainhed'' is being logged out because this is the same bookTitle, and it's being reassigned to The fountainhed''.

 ```javascript
 var bookTitle = "Anthem";